YunlangGit/my-first-repo/readme.txt

 Welcome to my first repo
 Learning Git is Going Well So Far a new line with update-readme branch
-I will be admit into any program I want
+I will be admited into any program I want